Catenscia/MxOps/docs/source/user_documentation/getting_started.md

 ## Structure

-We propose a folder structure template to organise your files.
+We propose a folder structure template to organize your files.
 This is not mandatory but should make using MxOps much easier.
-The structure is layed out as below:
+The structure is laid out as below:

 ```bash
 .